theradest1/Universal-Multiplayer-2/Docs.md

 Add the UM2_Object script into your working player game object, and put the visual prefab in the prefab variable in the inspector.
 Look at the "Network Objects" part of the docs if you want to know more about the other variables.

 #### **Connecting**:
-Create a new scene that will be used for connecting to multiplayer.
+Create a new scene that will be used for connecting.
 Ill let you figure out how to do the menu stuff, but you will need to set a few variables before connecting (loading the scene automatically makes you connect)
 - serverIP (string)
-- hostingServer (bool) (automatically false)
 - webGLBuild (bool) (automatically false)

 You can set these by doing `UM2_Client.{Variable} = {Value};`.
 For example if I wanted to set the server IP, I would do `UM2_Client.serverIP = "127.0.0.1";`

-Currently the multiplayer that this uses is called P2P, or peer to peer.
+Currently the multiplayer system that UM2 uses is called P2P, or peer to peer.
 This means that one of the peers/players/clients will need to also be the server while all of the other peers/players/clients will connect to that server.

 The main reason I made it like this is because having a dedicated server requires you to use money and I don't have money D: (and it is infinitly scalable).
 In the future there will be one, but for now it is just P2P.